Overview of the revenue-neutral carbon tax

 The Minister of Finance is required by law to annually prepare a three-year plan for recycling carbon tax revenues through tax reductions.
 This plan is presented to the Legislative Assembly at the same time as the provincial Budget.
-The Revenue Neutral Carbon Tax Plan and Report presented in Budget 2013 - June Update shows the tax reductions that return carbon tax revenues to individuals and businesses.
+The Revenue Neutral Carbon Tax Plan and Report presented in Balanced Budget 2014 shows the tax reductions that return carbon tax revenues to individuals and businesses.

 Based on the revised forecast of revenue and tax reduction estimates, revenue neutrality has been met for 2013/14.
 In fact, the reduction in provincial revenue exceeds the $1,212 million in carbon tax revenue by $20 million.

 Carbon tax review

 After a review last year, B.C. confirmed it will keep its revenue-neutral carbon tax, the current carbon tax rates and tax base will be maintained, and revenues will continue to be returned through tax reductions.